This is Ranorex Studio Hands-on Tutorial #1(Click here for Tutorial #2)

 Given below are the steps involved in creating a recording module:

-- Double click on the Recording module file
+- Double click on the Recording1 module file

 - A new tab opens in the test suite in the test suite view.